Simarbir2112006/shieldcheck/README.md

 **Stack:** FastAPI · LightGBM · Google Gemini · VirusTotal API · Google Safe Browsing API · Vanilla JS · Deployed on Render + Vercel

-## Detection Pipeline — Design Decisions
+## Detection Pipeline: Design Decisions

 These are the non-obvious decisions made during development and the reasoning behind each.

 ### 1. Why four layers instead of just VirusTotal?

-VirusTotal and Google Safe Browsing have no data on fresh phishing campaigns — a brand-new domain registered this morning returns zero hits on both.
+VirusTotal and Google Safe Browsing have no data on fresh phishing campaigns.
+A brand-new domain registered this morning returns zero hits on both.
 This is the most dangerous case for small businesses, who are frequently targeted by campaigns that haven't hit threat intel feeds yet.
 The LightGBM heuristics layer and Gemini LLM layer operate entirely on the URL and email content itself, with no dependency on reputation databases.
 They catch what VT/SB miss.

 ### 2. Calibration floor rules

 Two explicit floor rules override the weighted score when local detection layers strongly agree:

-**Floor 1 — Heuristics + LLM agreement:**
+**Floor 1: Heuristics + LLM agreement:**
 If `heuristics_score > 0.85` AND `llm_score > 0.70`, the score is floored at 70 regardless of VT/SB data.
 Both independent local layers agree this is high risk.
 A `detection_note` is added to the response: *"Flagged by local ML and LLM analysis.
 Threat intel has no data yet (possibly a new campaign)."*

-**Floor 2 — Strong LLM signal on email:**
+**Floor 2: Strong LLM signal on email:**
 If email text is provided AND `llm_score > 0.85`, the score is floored at 40 regardless of URL reputation.
 When a user hands you an email for analysis and the LLM is highly confident it is phishing, a clean URL reputation is not sufficient to call it safe.

 **The tradeoff:** Both floors deliberately bias toward false positives over false negatives.
 For small businesses, a missed phishing attack is far more costly than a false alarm on a legitimate email.